byseif21/unix-utilities/README.md

 # Unix Utilities in C

-This repository contains simple implementations of basic Unix utilities in C.
+This repository contains implementations of basic UNIX utilities written in C. Each utility follows UNIX behavior, using system calls and proper error handling.

 ## Included Utilities:
 1. **pwd** - Prints the current working directory.